3231-3245 Fraser St and 675 E 17th Ave rezoning application

 Hi there, what are you planning to do to accommodate additional parking needs?
 I live in the building across the street where we have one parking spot per unit.
 Many of us have two cars, and street parking is extremely limited.
 Lots of the surrounding streets are permit parking only, and strata residents aren’t eligible for a permit.
 The plan for the new building only accounts for 69 parking spots with 110 units.
 There will be a huge demand for a very short supply of free parking in the area, which will create a very frustrating experience for existing residents of the neighbourhood as well as the businesses or overall drive down desirability and also invite theft.
 I would suggest the city either allow strata residents to obtain parking permits or remove the permit restrictions in general, and also encourage the developers of the new building to create more parking spaces.

-Juliaevelyn asked about 1 year ago
+Juliaevelyn asked over 1 year ago

 City staff are currently reviewing the proposed parking plan in relation to the City’s parking by-law.
 In terms of allowing strata residents to obtain parking permits, you are encouraged to contact 311 with your suggestion.
 They can connect you with the appropriate staff members for that matter.